 Thomas Edison once wrote, “If we all did the things we are capable of, we would astound ourselves.”
 The skills and strengths you bring to business can help determine if entrepreneurship is right for you.
 We all have talents and abilities that stand out.
-Having a firm handle on yours will help you make smart choices as you look at investments.
-Consider the following questions to help assess your own skills and strengths:
+Having a firm handle on yours will help you make smart choices as you look at investments and lower your levels of fear and anxiety.
+Consider the following questions to help assess your own skills and strengths in franchise entrepreneurship:

 Six Franchise Entrepreneurship Questions

 What is your level of success in sales?

 Are you good at it?
 Do you enjoy it?
 Would doing business development sales 10 hours a day be torture for you, or would you enjoy being out in the community telling customers about great value your company’s product or service offers?